areski/freeswitch-telegraf-plugin/README.rst

 FreeSWITCH-Telegraf-Metrics is a Python application that collect the following FreeSWITCH metrics:

-    - total of active channels
+    - Total of active channels
-    - total of calls
+    - Total of calls
     - Current CPS

+This plugin uses Telegraf exec input plugin to execute abritary commands, see https://github.com/influxdata/telegraf/tree/master/plugins/inputs/exec

 Usage